 3. Blood Pressure Monitoring

 Blood pressure monitoring is another great feature available in smartwatches and fitness trackers.
-As blood pressure monitoring is a complex process, only a limited number of smartwatch makers have succeeded in integrating blood pressure monitoring technology into smartwatches.
+As blood pressure monitoring is a complex process, only a few smartwatch makers have succeeded in integrating blood pressure monitoring technology into smartwatches.

-Samsung Galaxy Watch3, Samsung Galaxy Watch Active2 and Omron Blood pressure smartwatch are the examples of best smartwatches with blood pressure monitor.
+Samsung Galaxy Watch3, Samsung Galaxy Watch Active2, and Omron Blood pressure smartwatch are examples of the best smartwatches with blood pressure monitors.

 The Omron Blood pressure smartwatch is the first smartwatch approved by the FDA for wrist-based blood pressure monitoring.